louis297/MyWealth/docs/database-design.md

 ASP.NET Identity tables: `AspNetUsers` is extended via `ApplicationUser` with business columns (`DisplayName`, **`Role`**, `TenantId`, `IsEnabled`, `AdviserId`). **`AspNetRoles` / `AspNetUserRoles` are not used for the four business roles** (Option B, locked 2026-08-21).
 Role lives as a column on `ApplicationUser` and (when the Domain `Users` table is fully introduced) on `Users.Role`.
 The business `Users` table links to Identity via `IdentityUserId` (nvarchar, matching Identity’s key) or by Email.

+**`ApplicationUser.TenantId` has no foreign-key constraint to `Tenants`.** This is intentional: Identity stays loosely coupled to the business schema, functional tests can plant arbitrary `TenantId` values, and the real referential integrity for tenant membership lives on the Domain `Users` table (`TenantId` FK → Tenants).
+Do not add an FK on `AspNetUsers` unless a future feature explicitly requires it.

 ### 4.2 Column details

 #### Tenants